twocaretcat/astro-snapshot/README.md

 </details>

+> [!NOTE]
+> This grabs the package from npm.
+If you want to use the JSR version, you will need to install it manually instead.

 If you run into any issues, try the manual installation steps below.

 ### Manual

-> [!TIP]
-> JSR has some advantages if you're using TypeScript or Deno:
->
-> - It ships typed, modern ESM code by default
-> - No need for separate type declarations
-> - Faster, leaner installs without extraneous files
->
-> You can use JSR with your favorite package manager.
+#### 1. Install

-First, install it using your preferred package manager:
+First, install the package using your preferred package manager:

 <details>
 <summary>🦕 Deno</summary>